 Rhinoplasty procedures are performed to alter the size, shape, and appearance of a patient’s nose.
-According to the American Society of Plastic Surgery, rhinoplasty procedures were the most commonly performed cosmetic procedure in the United States in 2020 as 352,555 patients underwent nose reshaping procedures.
-One of the main questions patients ask in their consultation is how much a rhinoplasty procedure will cost.
-This blog aims to provide potential rhinoplasty patients with pricing and insurance information for rhinoplasty procedures.
+According to the American Society of Plastic Surgery, nose reshaping procedures were the most commonly performed cosmetic procedure in the United States in 2020 as 352,555 patients underwent a procedure.
+One of the main questions patients ask in their consultation is how much their nose reshaping procedure will cost.
+This blog aims to provide potential rhinoplasty patients with pricing and insurance information.

 - Rhinoplasty Cost

 - Closed Rhinoplasty Cost

 - Dorsal Hump Reduction Cost

 - Septoplasty Cost